MS-13: Political discourse

-MS-13 has been a theme in the Republican Party's, in particular former President Donald Trump's, discourse during political campaigns and debates on immigration.
+MS-13 has been a theme in the Republican Party's, in particular President Donald Trump's, discourse during political campaigns and debates on immigration.
 Republicans have accused Democrats of being responsible for violence by MS-13 gangs and have called for stricter immigration policies to deal with MS-13.
-Republican politicians have argued that sanctuary cities (jurisdictions which do not prioritize enforcement of immigration law) contribute to MS-13 activity, however studies on the relationship between sanctuary status and crime have found that either sanctuary policies do not affect crime or that they decrease crime rates.
+Republican politicians have argued that sanctuary cities (jurisdictions which do not prioritize enforcement of immigration law) contribute to MS-13 activity; however, studies on the relationship between sanctuary status and crime have found that sanctuary policies either have no effect or decrease crime rates.

 During the Trump administration, MS-13 became a top priority for the Department of Justice.
-Trump has falsely claimed that towns have been "liberated" from MS-13 rule during his presidency.
-In 2018, Donald Trump’s State of the Union Address included Evelyn Rodriguez, the mother of a child who was slain by MS-13 members.
+Trump falsely claimed that towns had been "liberated" from MS-13 rule during his presidency.
+In 2018, Donald Trump's State of the Union Address included Evelyn Rodriguez, the mother of a child who was killed by MS-13 members.
 Rodriguez died soon after from a non-MS-13 related case.
 Trump also falsely claimed on multiple occasions that his administration had deported "thousands and thousands" of MS-13 gang members.
 In justifying the Trump administration's implementation of a family separation policy of migrants accused of crossing the border illegally, Kirstjen Nielsen, Secretary of the Department of Homeland Security, said that child migrants were being used by MS-13 to cross the US-Mexico border; there is no evidence that MS-13 members have falsely claimed custodianship of children crossing the U.S. border.

-A number of Republican politicians, including President Trump, have falsely accused Democrats of supporting MS-13 or shielding MS-13 gang members from deportation.

 In the United States, there were an estimated 10,000 MS-13 gang members in 2018, showing stable membership numbers for more than a decade.
 The gang accounts for less than 1 percent of total gang members in the United States (1.4 million according to FBI data), and a similar share of gang murders.
 However, an FBI assessment has reported that "Sureño gangs, including mara salvatrucha (MS-13), 18th street, and Florencia 13, are expanding faster than other national-level gangs, both in membership and geographically."
 The Trump administration has stated that there is a "surge in MS-13 gang members" and that weak immigration enforcement contributes to greater MS-13 crime activity; there has been no evidence to corroborate either of those claims.